- Campus Offices

 All applications are received and processed as per the timeline below.
 Applications are initially evaluated and graded based on several criteria including medical school performance, USMLE/COMLEX scores, recommendation letters, MSPE letters, and personal statement.
 Appropriate applicants are then invited for interviews (see timeline and interview sections below).

 Invitations for interviews are based on thorough review of all applications by the Residency Selection Committee.
 Appropriate applicants are identified by a scoring system that incorporates all aspects of each applicant’s criteria including medical school performance (class rank, honors grades in courses, surgery rotation grade and other honors), NBME/COMLEX scores, recommendations, MSPE letter, personal statement and pertinent extracurricular activities.
-Appropriate candidates are then invited for an interview by email notification as per the timeline above.
+Appropriate candidates are then invited for an interview by email notification.